Rampage World Tour: Reception

 In a review of the PlayStation version, GamePro was more undecided: "With plenty of special moves and power-ups to discover as you lay waste to more than 100 cities, the gameplay certainly lasts - just don't expect it to change much.
 Then again, sometimes it's good to turn off your brain and turn up the cosmic carnage."
 However, a different GamePro critic reviewed the Saturn version, and opined that the game's "utter failure to take advantage of new technology and add new elements to the original Rampage is inexcusable."
+A third GamePro critic, reviewing the Nintendo 64 version, likewise found that the game added little new and suffers from repetitive gameplay and music, and a lack of variety in the buildings which players spend most of their time demolishing.
 Next Generation reviewed the Nintendo 64 version of the game, and stated that "Despite the three-player mode, no amount of graphic flash or nostalgia can improve a style of gameplay whose day has passed."

 Charles Ardai of Computer Gaming World noted that the PC port of the game had performance and graphics issues when played in full-screen mode.
 The best performance was achieved when the screen was set to a postcard-sized frame.
 He found the action to be basic, although there is a variety of animation.
 He added that it is "suffused with all the monster movie fun that was conspicuously lacking in the recent Godzilla film".